faiz5689/4413-Project/README.md

 The server is now hosted on port `4000` on the local machine.
 In another terminal, navigate to the `4413-Project/frontend` directory, and run `npm start`.
 This will start the React app on `http://localhost:3000/`.
 Now, by navigating to this link, we will see the home screen of the application, and the user can now use the application.

 The application can be run in 2 ways.
-Either by using our online application deployed on Netlify and AWS (sunsationalshades.shop), or by cloning the repository from github to your local machine.
+Either by using our online application deployed on Netlify and AWS (https://sunsationalshades.shop), or by cloning the repository from github to your local machine.
 If the latter approach is used, two terminals need to be opened (one for frontend, one for backend).
 Navigate to the frontend and backend directories, respectively and run npm install in both to install all necessary dependencies.
 In the first terminal - cd to the frontend directory and run npm start, in the second terminal - cd to the backend directory and run node server.js.
 The frontend and backend should now be running and can be accessed at `localhost:3000`.

 # How to use